hashicorp/consul/website/source/docs/guides/autopilot.html.md

 The configuration of Autopilot is loaded by the leader from the agent's [Autopilot settings](/docs/agent/options.html#autopilot) when initially bootstrapping the cluster.
-Since Autopilot and it's feartures are already enabled, we only need to update the configuration to disable them.
+Since Autopilot and it's features are already enabled, we only need to update the configuration to disable them.
 The following are the defaults.